 Changing the Climate

-Deep Dive and Facilitator Training
+Facilitator Training

 Next Course Dates: Begins October ~Online~

-Suggested Donation: $300-$1800, sliding scale.
+Suggested Donation: $400-$1000, sliding scale.

 Course Outline

-Week 1: Culture and Collapse ~ Examine your cultures and beliefs.
-Connect with others.
+Week 1: Culture and Collapse ~ Connect with others.
+Examine your cultures and beliefs.
 Discuss civilization collapses and discover applicable patterns.

 Week 2: Science, Urgency, and Experts ~ Identify pertinent science, use critical thinking, and apply research and temporal context.
 Help classmates remember climate science content and vocabulary with TPR (total physical recall).
-Broach the subject of urgency and the experts who are candid of the need to act quickly and fiercely.
-Investigate.

 Week 3: Human Needs, Grief, and Sustainability Pillars ~ Identify wisdom of each stage of grief and healthy release.
 Understand human need through the lens of two that are necessary to experience belonging and empower action.